What to wear for an online interview and how to set up your remote online interview

 Check your equipment works

 Ask friends or family to run through a test call with you.
 This will allow you time to work out issues with webcams and microphones.
 Do you need to adjust any settings?
 Do you need to upgrade any pieces of equipment?
 Is your broadband too slow to handle things?
-All these need to be considered when operating as a remote worker and should be done in advance of the interview.
+All these need to be considered when operating as a remote worker.
+Also, they should all be considered in advance of the interview.

 Another point to consider whenever you are running your checks on your webcam and microphone is where they are placed.
 Try to position yourself in a central position, so you are looking directly into the camera.
 If you have an external webcam you can play around by moving either it, or yourself, so you capture the best image of yourself.

-Laptops, tablets, etc. have in-built cameras so you don’t have the freedom to move the position of the webcam, this can cause difficulty in getting a good clear image.
+Laptops, tablets, etc. have in-built cameras so you don’t have the freedom to move the position of the webcam.
+This can cause difficulty in getting a good clear image.
 Do we want to see up your nose, or stare at your cleavage?
-One solution to this is to raise your device to a higher position (even if it is just on a pile of books).
+One solution is to raise your device to a higher position.
+Even placing it on a pile of books may be enough.

 If you have an external microphone try to position it so that it can clearly pick up your voice, but not obscure your screen.